JCSheeron/ftArchPostProc/README.md

  values are used to calculate the statistic.

  TODO: Move Timestamp Indexed data class (TsIdxData) to a module
+ TODO: Better error handling.
+Currently, this is minimum
  Imports:

 from datetime import datetime, time